sv222/cloud-engineer-interview-questions/README.md

 Kinesis Data Streams is a real-time data streaming service that can be used to ingest and process streaming data from a variety of sources, such as web applications, sensors, and social media feeds.
 Kinesis Data Streams provides a durable and scalable platform for processing streaming data in real time.

-Kinesis Firehose is a near-real-time data ingestion service that can be used to ingest and load data into data lakes, data warehouses, and other analytics destinations.
-Kinesis Firehose automatically converts and configures data for a variety of destinations.
+Amazon Data Firehose (formerly Amazon Kinesis Data Firehose) is a near-real-time data ingestion service that can be used to ingest and load data into data lakes, data warehouses, and other analytics destinations.
+It automatically buffers and delivers data; record transformation and format conversion can be enabled when needed.

-To choose between Kinesis Data Streams and Kinesis Firehose, you need to consider your specific needs and requirements.
+To choose between Kinesis Data Streams and Amazon Data Firehose, you need to consider your specific needs and requirements.
 If you need to process data in real time, then Kinesis Data Streams is the better choice.
-If you need to load streaming data into data stores or analytics services, then Kinesis Firehose is the better choice.
+If you need to load streaming data into data stores or analytics services, then Amazon Data Firehose is the better choice.

 Here are some examples of when to use Kinesis Data Streams: